GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The class of problems that are computable by a digital computer apparently includes every problem that is computable by any kind of device.
+> ### The really great programs I've written have all been ones that I have thought about for a huge amount of time before I ever wrote them.
 >
-> ~ *Danny Hillis*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts